Rex Express lovo

 Rothbury, NSW

 Restaurant Kawul is an elegant restaurant overlooking the Calais Estate vineyards.
 The restaurant serves up dishes inspired by the Wonnarua region and ancestors.
-Serving breakfast, lunch and dinner, the eatery is well-known for its ever-changing vegan options, such as the miso maple-glazed sweet potato with oven-roasted portobello mushrooms with kale, tomatoes and a special nut-based sour cream.
+Open for breakfast, lunch and dinner, the eatery is well-known for its ever-changing vegan options, such as the miso maple-glazed sweet potato with oven-roasted portobello mushrooms, kale, tomatoes and a special nut-based sour cream.
 Seafood lovers will swoon over the grilled prawns marinated in pepperberry and served on a bed of grilled chilli broccolini with cashew cream.
-The restaurant also offers delectable catering options, is a beautiful wedding venue, and hosts ‘Local night’ dinners inspired by wine tastings.
+The restaurant also offers delectable catering options, a beautiful wedding venue, and hosts ‘Local night’ dinners inspired by wine pairings.

 Braised wallaby shanks from Midden by Mark Olive, an Indigenous restaurant in Australia.